rasmusbp/handlebarhelpers/README.md

 Iteration helper
 Iterates through an array and adds CSS helper classes and index indicator

-The helper always the following properties along with original data:
+The helper always returns the following properties along with original data:

 * **_index**
 Index position of iteration